Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Growth rate: Moderate to rapid.

-Fruit: Up to four tiny seeds at the base of each dried calyx (cup-like structure that holds the flower and ovary).
+Fruit: Up to four tiny seeds at the base of each dried flower.

 Leaves: Green, ovate, serrated margins, softly fuzzy, pineapple-scented, especially when crushed, edible.